elong0527/AWKMT2cpp/test_code/Validate_code.md

 Evaluate Function `AWKMT2`
 --------------------------

-Thw source code to evaluate `AWKMT2` is saved in `Validate_AWKMT2cpp.R` with 100,000 replications.
+The source code to evaluate `AWKMT2` is saved in `Validate_AWKMT2cpp.R` with 100,000 replications.

 ``` r
 load("Validate.Rdata")